simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The Emchi-yin-slima or the Temple of Doctors is reserved for lamas studying medicine, and regular courses in medical science are delivered there.
 Many of the professors are graduates of the famous school of medicine in the Chak-po ri in Lhasa.
 An affiliated religious institution is the great Manla-yin-sümä, or the temple in honor of the Healing Buddha.
 (Tib. sMan-bla).
 This form of Buddha is extremely popular among the Buddhists in Mongolia and Tibet.
 Images of the Buddha, both bronzes and painted scrolls, are very numerous in monasteries and private chapels.

 The Tsurkha-yin-sümä, or the Temple of Astrology, is an important learned institution in the Mongol capital.
-It was built in 1798 A.D. during the lifetime of the Fourth Incarnation of Je-tsiin tam-pa Hutukhtu.
+It was built in 1798 A.D. during the lifetime of the Fourth Incarnation of Je-tsün tam-pa Hutukhtu.
 It is held in great sanctity and visitors are not generally allowed to enter it, a special permission being required in order to see the building and the images inside it.

 A special staff of lamas officiates in the temple and a special preparation is required of those who intend to enter the temple.
 Each aspirant has to pass several examinations in Lamaist astronomy and allied subjects in order to qualify as a student or member of the Temple of

 156 TRAILS TO INMOST ASIA

 Astrology.
 In the temple are found paintings or painted scrolls representing the *mandala* or the mystic sphere of influence of the *Kalacakra* system or the Wheel of Time.
 A thorough knowledge of *kar-tsi* or astronomy is essential for a correct understanding of the doctrine.
-This mystic doctrine was introduced into Tibet by the great Dipankara Shrijnana or Atisha, a famous professor from the Indian convent of Vikramashila, in the eleventh century aj>.
+This mystic doctrine was introduced into Tibet by the great Dipankara Shrijñana or Atisha, a famous professor from the Indian convent of Vikramashila, in the eleventh century aj>.
 The doctrine which probably appeared in India about the end of the tenth century A.D. originated in the Realm of Shambhala, a region situated north of Tibet proper.

 The center of the Kalacakra doctrine was the Tashi-lhun-po Monastery.
 One of the monastic colleges of Tashi-lhun-po was consecrated to the study of Kalacakra and is known under the name of Diin-khor-gyi da-tshang (Tib.
 Dus-’khor-gyi gra-tshang) or College of Kalacakra.
 This college was for a long time the chief seat of learning, where specially approved pupils could consecrate their time to the study of the abstruse treatises on the doctrine.
 Books on the Kalacakra doctrine are given only to trustworthy pupils, and an outsider can obtain books on it only after having obtained a special permission to do so from the Dalai Lama or the clerical authorities of Tibet.
 Such books are seldom printed and the block prints are preserved at big monastic presses.
 When a person has received the necessary permission, the book is printed on paper furnished by the applicant, no fee being taken for printing.